Updated: 23rd June 2020

 While this new legislation will be a welcome relief for many businesses as increasingly strict government-ordered social distancing measures, coupled with enforced closure of non-essential retail and leisure spaces, has left them under unprecedented pressure, it is also likely to incite the opposite reaction for landlords who now face the possibility of the next three months with heavily reduced income and no option for recourse.

-While the rent break currently applies for the next three months, ending on 30 June, this is something which will be kept under review by the government and has the potential to be extended, depending on how the coronavirus crisis continues to develop.
+While the rent break was originally set to end on 30 June, the subsequent extension has left landlords wondering whether this legislation has the potential to be extended yet again depending on how the coronavirus crisis continues to develop.
 This uncertainty piles yet more pressure on landlords already concerned about how they will be able to manage their cash flow and keep up with their financial commitments if rental income is not forthcoming.

 This new legislation amounts to a postponement in the right to forfeiture, rather than a complete abolishment of this type of legal action.
 This means landlords will be able to commence forfeiture proceedings or take alternative debt enforcement action to recover these missed rental payments once the moratorium is lifted.
 However, for some, this will be too late.